Theme House Residence Coordinator

 - Work with the individual Theme House Coordinator(s) to plan and produce extracurricular and educational programming in and for their respective residence buildings throughout the school year.
 Each Theme House must plan and execute at least one program per month.
 A small programming budget is available through the Theme House Residence Coordinator.
 Proposals for these programs should come into the Theme House Facilitator and after each program; the Theme House Coordinators will need to submit an evaluation of the program to the Theme House Residence Coordinator.
 Theme Houses are not to sponsor events on campus involving alcohol.

-- Work with Security, the DOS Office, and Physical Plant personnel to investigate and resolve damage incidences and other violations of Bates community values and guidelines.
+- Work with Security, the DOS Office, and Facility Services personnel to investigate and resolve damage incidences and other violations of Bates community values and guidelines.
 The Theme House Residence Coordinator is required to conduct a walk-through of each of their buildings at some point each Sunday.
 This will enable you to talk with the residents as well as spot damage, disarray, or things that must be cleaned up before Monday morning.
 The THRC is not exempt from damage fines; however, all student staff members will pay an equal amount, derived from the average of all “amount per person” damage accrued.

 - Serve as a leader and role model for all residents.
 The THRC will be responsible for upholding Bates community standards and rules as well as those determined by the residents themselves in building-wide meetings at the beginning of the academic year.
 The THRC will speak individually and informally to any resident who is contributing to an unsafe or undesirable living environment.
 If an THRC is found to be in violation of College policy, a review will be performed by the Deans’ Office and termination may be considered.

 - It is the right and the responsibility of the THRC to issue formal warnings to students when egregious violations of college or residential policies have been committed or when other, less formal means of addressing a problem have been attempted repeatedly to no avail.
-If the circumstances involve the second situation (repeated interventions to no avail), then advance notice should be given that the student involved is making a conscious choice in his/her actions and that if they choose to violate college or residential policies or continue to be a serious disruption to the residential community, then the THRC will issue a formal warning.
-The formal warning consists of notifying the student whose behavior has become problematic that he or she is being referred to the Area Dean.
+If the circumstances involve the second situation (repeated interventions to no avail), then advance notice should be given that the student involved is making a conscious choice in their actions and that if they choose to violate college or residential policies or continue to be a serious disruption to the residential community, then the THRC will issue a formal warning.
+The formal warning consists of notifying the student whose behavior has become problematic that they are being referred to the Area Dean.
 The Area Dean will call the student(s) involved in for a meeting within 48 hours.
 The nature of this meeting may be conversational or may involve any of the following: the issuance of a warning, a written notation placed in the student’s file (no immediate action taken but instead for future reference), a written contract noting expectations of the student(s), or if merited, some level of disciplinary action.
 The THRC is not responsible for the enforcement of disciplinary actions but is expected to support and facilitate their enforcement by Security and by the Deans’ Office.
-He or she is expected to act in the best interest of the Bates community.
+They are expected to act in the best interest of the Bates community.

 - Meet with the building(s) custodial staff(s) at least once a week.
 Work with the building custodial staff, Safety Officer, and Recycling/Conservation and Environmental Coordinator to inform students regarding safety hazards, cleaning needs, or changes that must be made to ensure a clean and safe residence area for all residents.
 The Residence Life Assistants will provide guidance and support to you in these endeavors.